-It’s always a good idea to check with a behaviorally savvy veterinarian (or better yet, a veterinarian that specializes in behavior such as a veterinary behaviorist) to get a real expert opinion.
+It’s always a good idea to check with a behaviorally savvy veterinarian (or better yet, a veterinarian that specializes in behavior such as a veterinary behaviorist) to seek a real expert opinion.

-There are a couple of red flags for me that let me know aggression may be related to something medical:
+There are a few red flags for me that let me know aggression may be related to something medical:

 Dogs may become aggressive for any number of reasons if they are in pain.
 Think of how irritable a child may become with an upset stomach or a sore tooth, and you’ll sympathize.
 Some disorders, such as hypothyroidism, can also be accompanied by behavioral changes such as aggression.

 A word of caution: some medications are known to lower inhibitions, perhaps by making the dog feel more confident.
 This can make aggressive dogs more dangerous.
-Proceed with the help of a professional when considering medication for aggressive dogs.
+Seek the help of a professional when considering medication treatment for aggressive dogs.

 In a third scenario, situationally-dependent aggression can be mitigated with medication as well.
 For some dogs that behave aggressively for grooming, the vet, or medical procedures, a situational tranquilizer might be effective.